awsdocs/aws-php-developers-guide/doc_source/glossary.rst

     ``Aws\ResultPaginator`` objects via the ``search($expression)`` method.

 Middleware
-    Middleware are a special type of high level function that that augment the behavior of transferring a command and delegate to a "next" handler.
-Middleware functions accept an ``Aws\CommandInterface`` and a
+    Middleware is a special type of high-level function that augments the behavior of transferring a command and delegating to a "next" handler.
-    ``Psr\Http\Message\RequestInterface`` and return a promise that is fulfilled with an ``Aws\ResultInterface`` or rejected with an ``Aws\Exception\AwsException`` reason.
+    Middleware functions accept an ``Aws\CommandInterface`` and a ``Psr\Http\Message\RequestInterface`` and return a promise that is fulfilled with an ``Aws\ResultInterface`` or rejected with an ``Aws\Exception\AwsException`` reason.

 Operation
     Refers to a single operation within a service's API (e.g., ``CreateTable``